natanrolnik/monday-night-16-05-22/Presentation/LiveDemo.markdown

 curl http://localhost:8080/hello
 ```

----

 # Striker

 Explain we'll move to another demo.
 Now, open the Server - Starter directory and launch Xcode.

 First, show the **Package.swift** file, with emphasis to the Shared package.
-Show it in Finder as well, and then show it in Xcode itself.

 ---

+## First Part: UserController methods

 Open the web app in the browser, and explain we will implement an API for creating users.
 Show the QR code, and ask people to try to register.
 Once they see the 404 error, explain we need to create the controller that will handle this request first.